rtlrecguy-del/tkinterGrid/README.md

 # tkinterGrid
 Python Tkinter GridView Player for Linux/Termux
-The arrow keys or remote control mutes and unmutes windows based on which direction is clicked.
+The arrow keys or remote control directional mutes and unmutes windows based on which direction is clicked.
 It uses three consecutive left clicks to close application.<br>
 On Android termux and termux-x11-nightly needs installed. <br>
 Inside Termux at least:<br>
 pkg install x11-repo<br><br>